 Q: Are P2P companies regulated like banks?

-P2P companies are not banks and are not subject to the same regulations.
+While P2P providers aren’t banks, they are regulated as money service businesses (MSBs) and must follow strict anti-money laundering (AML) and “know-your-customer” (KYC) laws.
 This allows them to offer lower fees and more features; however, this also means less protection for users against fraud.